Paul-Ortiz/object-detection-in-urban-environment/README.md

 ## 4. Results with score greater than 60%
 Of the three selected models we can see that the EfficientDet D1 model has the best performance and precision.
 This manages to detect vehicles and people with greater confidence, obtaining a total of 578 and 405 respectively.
+SSD MobileNet V2 FPNLite is the fastest model is the fastest but it has a lower confidence, it detects only 5 people.
+Faster R-CNN ResNet50 V1 increases the confidence in the detection of people, however it has a poor result by obtaining many false positives in the detection of vehicles.

 | Models | Video | All frames |
 | ------------- | ------------- | ------------- |
 | EfficientDet D1 640x64  | ![](media/output_efficientdet.gif) |  ![](media/efficientdet_d1_0.6.png) |
 | SSD MobileNet V2 FPNLite 640x640 | ![](media/output_mobilenet.gif) | ![](media/ssd_mobilenet_v2_0.6.png) |
 | Faster R-CNN ResNet50 V1 640x640 | ![](media/output_fasterresnet50.gif) | ![](media/faster_rcnn_resnet50_v1_0.6.png) |

 ### Training loss results